jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

   Preserve resolved visual rows as the renderer boundary.
 - Do not support old propset qualified names.
 Reimport removes a permanent compatibility branch.
-- Do not add hot reload.
-Toolset replacement is selected once at workspace open for this issue.
+- Do not add a toolset plugin or hot-reload system; neither solves data ownership.
 - Do not preserve native `toolset.*` forwarding modules.
 Move declarations and imports atomically so native namespace ownership has one state.